Z68A-GD55 (G3) - Motherboard MSI - Free user manual and instructions

 Current CPU / DRAM Frequency

-This item allows you to set the CPU Base clock (in 10KHz).
+This item allows you to set the CPU base clock (in 10KHz).
 You may overclock the CPU by adjusting this value.
-Please note the overclocking behavior is not guaranteed.
+Please note that overclocking behavior is not guaranteed.

 Adjust CPU Ratio